SAFA ANDAÇ

 Aim of the project:

-The objectives of my project are to 1) determine the effect of visual impairment on functional vision during daily locomotion, specifically on gait control, body movements and navigation, 2) use visually guided locomotion abilities to determine functional vision, and 3) establish links between locomotion abilities and functional vision capacities and relate these to quality of life (QoL).
+The objectives of my project are to 1) determine the effect of visual impairment on functional vision during daily locomotion, specifically on gait control, body movements and navigation, 2) use visually guided locomotion abilities to determine functional vision, 3) establish links between locomotion abilities and functional vision capacities and relate these to quality of life (QoL), and 4) understand the gaze behavior of those visually impaired people during navigation in an unfamiliar environment using VR.

 Current activities: